Last Updated on May 16, 2022 by Grow with Bovees

 These can be difficult to install because of the stone’s natural texture and rough cuts.
 You can use flagstone for patios, pathways, driveways, or you could fit it to the top of a garden wall or build retaining walls.

 This creates a natural-looking flat surface, ideal for seating areas or placing flower pots.

 River Rocks or Rainbow Rocks

 These beautiful rocks come in a variety of colors, shapes, and sizes.
-They’re often used as part of a water feature, and they also look incredible as ground cover.
+River rock is often used as part of a water feature for its natural beauty, and they also look incredible as ground cover.

 Decomposed granite is a versatile landscaping rock that comes in two forms; crushed and fine.
 The crushed granite is similar to a gravel texture, whereas fine is sand-like.

 Both types of granite are often used on pathways, driveways, patios, and as mulch.
 It’s permeable and provides excellent drainage.